qbits/aeon/README.md

 # Aeon

-A tiny DateTime library for Pixie.
+A tiny immutable DateTime library using C FFI for Pixie.

 Work in progress.